Skip to Main Content

 Importance of...

 Always acknowledge a study's limitations.
-It is far better that you identify and acknowledge your study’s limitations than to have them pointed out by your professor and have your grade lowered because you appeared to have ignored them or didn't know they existed.
+It is far better that you identify and acknowledge your study’s limitations than to have them pointed out by your professor and have your grade lowered because you appeared to have ignored them or didn't realize they existed.

 Keep in mind that acknowledgment of a study's limitations is an opportunity to make suggestions for further research.
 If you do connect your study's limitations to suggestions for further research, be sure to explain the ways in which these unanswered questions may become more focused because of your study.